Mammal Fossils for Sale

 per page

-A well preserved horse tooth (Equus sp. ) from ACE Basin, So.
-Carolina.
+A LARGE, well preserved horse astragalus bone (Equus sp. ) from Northern Florida.
+The astragalus is the ankle bone.
 The horse arrived in North America during the late Pliocene and became extinct at the end of the Pleistocene.
-Very well fossilized upper jaw specimen.
+A well fossilized specimen.
 No repair or restoration.
 Authenticity guaranteed.

 Name: Equus sp.